 The following BAL examples were determined using the methodology in Appendix A of AS 3959-2009.
 This methodology is also outlined in the Planning for Bush Fire Protection Guidelines.
-Example BAL assessments were undertaken in four representative locations adjacent to bushfire hazard (Appendix G).
-The results of these assessments are shown in Table 1.
+BAL assessments were undertaken for all areas of development within 100 metres of classified vegetation (permanent woodland vegetation).
+The results of these assessments are shown in Table 1 and Appendix I.